rendleyhq/docs.rendleysdk.com/getting-started/styling.md

 # Styling

 When styling a clip, you can modify various properties such as position, size, rotation, border radius, and more.
-Most clips share similar styling attributes; however, some clips, like text clips, have additional properties that can be adjusted, including font size, color, alignment, and others.
+Most clips share similar [styling](/api-reference/classes/ClipStyle.html) attributes, however, some clips, like text clips, have additional properties that can be adjusted, including font size, color, alignment, and others.

-The clips with more than the default styling properties are the **Text** and **Shape** clips.
+The clips with more than the default styling properties are the [**Text**](/api-reference/classes/TextStyle.html) and [**Shape**](/api-reference/classes/ShapeStyle.html) clips.

 ## Example